aldinh777/reactive/readme.md

 ### List Transformation

-Another thing that are commonly used from array are content transformation through `filter`, `map` or `sort`. `ReactiveList` can also do that and make the content reactive dependend on its source
+Another thing that are commonly used from array are content transformation through `filter`, `map` or `sort`. `ReactiveList` can also do that and make the content reactive dependent on its source

 ```ts
 const numbers = list([1, 2, 3, 4]);